-Literary Studies 11 has at its core an emphasis on in-depth literary analysis through a critical lens.
+Previous Course: Any English 10 Combination Literary Studies 11 has at its core an emphasis on in-depth literary analysis through a critical lens.
 It provides motivated students with a community of students who want to question and examine important texts as they consider the influences on the writer (in both historical and contemporary works) and the impact of the text on society.
 This is a rigorous course and is intended to meet the demands for competence at the Grade 12 level.
 Students will explore specific themes, periods, authors, or areas of the world through literary works (fiction and non-fiction) in a variety of media.
-This course will teach them how use in-text citations and to understand M.L.A. citation conventions.